apache/incubator-heron/website/content/docs/concepts/architecture.md

 -->
 <img src="/img/topology-submit-sequence-diagram.png" style="max-width:140%;!important;" alt="Topology Sequence Diagram"/>

-## Brief Description
+### Brief Description

 The following briefly describes how a topology is handled internally.

-1. Client
+* Client

     When a topology is submitted using `heron submit` command, it first executes the `main` of the topology and creates `.defn` file containing the topology's logical plan.
-Then, it runs `com.twitter.heron.scheduler.SubmitterMain`, which is responsible for invoking an uploader and an launcher for the topology.
+Then, it runs `com.twitter.heron.scheduler.SubmitterMain`, which is responsible for invoking an uploader and a launcher for the topology.
-The uploader uploads the topology package to the given location, while the launcher (in `LaunchRunner.call()`) registers the topology's logical plan and executor state to the state manager and invokes the main scheduler.
+    The uploader uploads the topology package to the given location, while the launcher registers the topology's logical plan and executor state with the state manager and invokes the main scheduler.

-2. Shared Services
+* Shared Services

-When the main scheduler (`com.twitter.heron.scheduler.SchedulerMain`) is invoked by the launcher, it fetches the submitted topology artifact from the topology storage, initializes the state manager, and gets the packed plan, which specifies how multiple instances should be packed into containers.
-Then, it runs the specified scheduler, such as `com.twitter.heron.scheduler.local.LocalScheduler`, which invokes `heron-executor` for each container.
+    When the main scheduler (`com.twitter.heron.scheduler.SchedulerMain`) is invoked by the launcher, it fetches the submitted topology artifact from the topology storage, initializes the state manager, and prepares the packed plan, which specifies how multiple instances should be packed into containers.
+Then, it starts the specified scheduler, such as `com.twitter.heron.scheduler.local.LocalScheduler`,
+    which invokes `heron-executor` for each container.

-3. Topologies
+* Topologies

-`heron-executor` process is responsible for running the heron instances corresponding to its container.
-Note that Topology Master is always executed on the container 0
+    `heron-executor` process is run for each container and is responsible for executing the topology master or heron instances (bolt/spout) that are assigned to the container.
+This instance distribution is determined by the packed plan.
+Note that the topology master is always executed on the container 0.
+When `heron-executor` executes normal heron instances (i.e. except for container 0), it first prepares the stream manager and the metrics manager, before starting `com.twitter.heron.instance.HeronInstance` for each instance that is
-For example, container 0 always executes the
-Topology Master, whereas other containers execute heron instances (bolt/spout) that are assigned to themselves by the packed plan.
-For those containers that execute heron instances,
+    assigned to the container.

+    Heron Instance has two threads: Gateway thread and Slave thread.
+Gateway thread is mainly responsible for communicating with the stream manager and the metrics manager using `StreamManagerClient` and `MetricsManagerClient` respectively, as well as sending/receiving tuples to/from the slave thread.
+On the other hand, Slave thread runs either spout or bolt of the topology based on the physical plan.

+    When a new Heron Instance is started, its `StreamManagerClient` establish a connection and registers itself with the stream manager.
+    After the successful registration, the gateway thread sends its physical plan to the slave thread, which then executes the assigned instance accordingly.